JThistle9/Aura/README.md

  Each topic room has a name, image, description, aura, and owner.
  Each user has a name, image, and aura.

- gradle files and API keys removed for cleanliness, so this repository will not function upon download.
+ gradle files and API keys removed for cleanliness and personal safety, so this repository will not function upon download.

 Front end was handled by my partner Kirtana.